What is PIPA?

 How can I get my inflatable equipment inspected under the PIPA scheme?

 There are approximately 60 Inspection Bodies registered with PIPA located around the country.
-Given the variety of designs, there is not a set price for a test under the PIPA scheme, so we recommend approaching more than one to get a quote.
+Given the variety of designs there is not a set price for an inspection under the PIPA scheme.
+We recommend approaching more than one Inspection Body to obtain quotes.

 If the inflatable is tagged and I have checked that the test record is current does that mean everything is safe?

-No, the PIPA reports confirms that the inflatable was compliant (or indeed non-compliant) at the time of test.
+No, the PIPA report confirms that the inflatable was compliant (or indeed non-compliant) at the time of inspection.
 It should still be checked for damage before each use, and you should be aware that three elements make for a safe inflatable play environment: